PyromancerBoom/cs4218-2520-ecom-project-cs4218-2520-team13/Readme.md

 ```

 For E2E, start MongoDB first (`brew services start mongodb-community` on Mac), then `npm run dev`, then run `npm run test:e2e` in a separate terminal.

+## AI Usage declaration

+Priyansh - **AI tools were used for initial user stories, followed by initial test scaffolding and code autocompletion.
+All AI-suggested code served only as a baseline.
+I manually reviewed, edited, fixed and validated the approach, code and strategy to ensure full alignment with the project requirements. (as described in AI driven testing plan)**